oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 Additionally, you can pass `-O0` to the builder which specifies that no compiler optimizations should be performed.
 Disabling all optimizations is not required, but in general it makes the debugging experience better.

+Debug information is not just useful to the debugger.
+It can also be used by the Linux performance profiling tools `perf` and `valgrind` to correlate execution statistics such as CPU utilization or cache misses with specific, named Java methods and even link them to individual lines of Java code in the original Java source file.

 By default, debug info will only include details of some of the values of parameters and local variables.
 This means that the debugger will report many parameters and local variables as being undefined.
 If you pass `-O0` to the builder then full debug information will be included.
 If you